bstavel/dictator_data_analysis/README.md

 | ST40    	| 4           	| 0   	| 0    	| 0        	| 0           	| 0       	| 0    	|

+The superior temporal sulcus is also very likely an important region given that includes the tempoparietal junction.
+Should create a table for this.

 ## Referencing

 I thought we did pairwise referencing, not CAR?
 Ignacio's scripts seem to be using CAR.

+- This is likely because he was using grid electrodes.

+We are using pairwise referencing, so each electrode that we have as a dependent variable, is actually made up of two electrodes.

 ## High Gamma